Skip to main content

 Sarah’s work is underpinned by a passion for qualitative methodological development, designing sensitive approaches that promote critical awareness of alternative ways of embodying, experiencing and interpreting diverse everyday geographies.
 These range from narrative and ‘geonarrative’ approaches to emplaced, in situ and mobile methods and arts-based approaches.

 Much of Sarah’s research examines experiences of mental health, wellbeing, disability and social inclusion in and with diverse forms of ‘nature’ - from parks, gardens, woodlands, coast and countryside to the weather and seasons.
 Sarah’s collaborative work – funded primarily by the ESRC and AHRC – challenges ableist discourses around the benefits of nature for wellbeing.
-It also seeks to promote a culture change, recognising and respecting disability as a source of creativity, strength and collective expertise rather than an 'access need'.
+It also seeks to promote a culture change, affirming the creativity, strength and expertise of disabled people rather than reducing disability to an 'access need'.
 You can read more about this and related work online:

 Sarah's research has also highlighted the need to complement growing moves to ‘connect’ people with nature in the name of 'health' with efforts to cope with and adapt to experiences of environmental degradation, loss and uncertainty in the face of our rapidly changing global climate.

 Since 2019, Sarah has been co-designing an interdisciplinary programme of collaborative research to explore as-yet overlooked opportunities to foreground disability rights and knowledges in climate adaptation scholarship, policy and practice.
-Funded via a Philip Leverhulme Prize in Geography and the UKRI (under the UK government's Horizon Europe funding guarantee), Sarah started this exciting research in July 2023, and is currently working on a dedicated project website for the work.
-In the meantime you can read a little more about it online via the ECEHH website
+Funded via a Philip Leverhulme Prize in Geography and the UKRI (under the UK government's Horizon Europe funding guarantee), Sarah started this exciting research in July 2023, and you can read a little more about it online via the Sensing Climate website.

 Qualifications